furdog/tesla_gen3_bcb/README.md

 The library also uses relative time units, instead of absolute timestamps.
 This means you have to pass not timestamps (for example "millis()" in arduino), but time passed since the last loop cycle.
 This approach have several advantages over absolute time units, for example:
-* Reliability - it's easier to count from zero, and easier to prevent overflow conditions
+* Reliability - It's easier to count from zero, and naturally easier to prevent overflow conditions
-* Readability - it's easy to setup timers, you only have to increment delta-time
+* Readability - Timers are super short, straightforward and really simple to read
 * Flexibility - Deltas are cool to manipulate, pause, slowdown, accelerate
-* Testability - Delta time is really easy to test!
+* Testability - Delta time is really easy to test and debug!

 The core state machine returns events, simple enum values(prefix: `TG3SPMC_EVENT_`), which indicate certain event user has to pay attention.
 There are no much events at the moment and their description